allegro/axion-release-plugin/docs/configuration/tasks.md

 convenient to use `cV` abbreviation when running this task often (Gradle understands camel-case abbreviations).

-By default this task outputs:
+By default, this task outputs:

     Project version: <version>